 - “I live in a new place, or have a different job, and nothing is familiar.”

-With honest self-awareness as to why you’re really lonely, you can now move forward in various ways to create stronger, supportive relationships and choose activities that reflect your progressive wellness.
+With honest self-awareness as to why you’re really experiencing the feeling of loneliness, you can now move forward in various ways to create stronger, supportive relationships and choose activities that reflect your progressive wellness.

 What to Do If You Feel Lonely

-If you’ve put in the work to be comfortable with your solitude and yet still feel lonely, here are some in-depth articles with recommendations.
+If you’ve put in the work to be comfortable with your solitude and yet still experiencing loneliness, here are some in-depth articles with recommendations.